Cyber Analytics and Decision Systems

 The group develops threat models, measures, and metrics for security; novel analytics for discovery and chracterization of cyber actors; and scalable human-assistive cyber decision support tools.
 In each of the group's R&D areas, emphasis is placed on realistic data and rigorous experimental evaluation of techniques.
 Projects are carried out by small, focused, cooperative teams that succeed together by participating in all phases of technical solution development, including problem analysis, innovative solution design, system architecture, solution prototyping and field-testing, and final technology transfer to DoD and intelligence community sponsors or industry.

 The Cyber Analytics and Decision Systems Group comprises computer scientists, mathematicians, machine learning researchers and practitioners, system analysts, and security architects who firmly believe they can make a difference in the security of the nation.

-Leadership for Cyber Systems and Technology
+Leadership for Cyber Analytics and Decision Systems

 top of page